-The biggest problem is lack of adjustment for different rates of changes for different lifters.
-Another problem is lack of auto-regulation on a daily basis, for both good and bad days.
+The biggest problem is the lack of adjustment for different rates of changes for different lifters.
+Another problem is the lack of auto-regulation on a daily basis, for both good and bad days.

 One of the simplest solutions is prescribing ranges for either load or number of reps.
 For example, instead of prescribing 5×5 with 75%, one could prescribe 5×5 with 70-80% or 5×4-6 with 75%.
 This takes into account good or bad days and reduces daily expectations and anxieties of the lifter for hitting certain numbers.

 A bit more complex solution is using subjective feedback for exertion level for each set.
-This involves prescribing exertion levels, and omitting either load or number of reps.
-Mike Tuchscherer, world class power lifter, developed the whole system revolving around RPE (Rating of Perceived Exertion) which is an easy way to quantify exertion level (RPE10 = no reps left in the tank, RPE9 = 1 reps left in the tank, RPE8 = 2 to 4 reps left in the tank and so forth).
-So, instead of prescribing exact load and reps, one could prescribe load and exertion level (3 sets with 80% @RPE8) or number of reps and exertion level (3×5 @RPE8).
+This involves prescribing exertion levels and omitting either load or number of reps.
+Mike Tuchscherer, world-class powerlifter, developed the whole system revolving around RPE (Rating of Perceived Exertion) which is an easy way to quantify exertion level (RPE10 = no reps left in the tank, RPE9 = 1 reps left in the tank, RPE8 = 2 to 4 reps left in the tank and so forth).
+So, instead of prescribing exact load and reps, one could prescribe load and exertion level (3 sets with 80% @RPE8) or the number of reps and exertion level (3×5 @RPE8).

 More attuned lifters can use this subjective feedback (rating of perceived exertion) to auto-regulated for good and bad days and adjust for individual rates of change in the strength.
 It takes time and hard work (and a lot of trial and error) to develop such knowledge.

-Since the time this article was published on EliteFTS I was working on translating the above mentioned set and rep schemes into ready-to-use Excel template, for both team/group workout and individual programs.
+Since the time this article was published on EliteFTS, I was working on translating the above-mentioned set and rep schemes into a ready-to-use Excel template, for both team/group workout and individual programs.